haseebs/haseebs.github.io/_projects/drifty.markdown

 had a grid of solid colors so that all the different models can use a single texture file to color themselves.
 This greatly reduced the memory load.
-Further, there are options in the settings which allow the player to turn off the vehicle's skidmarks and smoke, which result in a massive performance improvement.
+Further, there are options in the settings which allow the player to turn off the shadows and smoke, which result in a massive performance improvement.

 ## **Class Diagram**